WilsonPercival/WilsonPercival/crash renderer-unavailable web gpu/crash_renderer_unavailable_web_gpu_r371b.md

 ## Steps to reproduce

-1. Open and run the project.
+1. Open the project.
+2. Make sure that the editor is running in `WebGPU`, otherwise there will be no crash.
+3. Start the project.
-2. When the screen blinks, close the game.
+4. When the screen blinks, close the game.

 ## Observed result